-- Loosen motor plate adjustment bolts and move motor in order that the belts can easily slip into the grooves on the pulleys.
-Never pry, roll or force the belts over the rim of the pulley. - Adjust the motor back until proper tension is reached.
-For proper tension a deflection of approximately 1/4" per foot of center distance should be obtained by firmly pressing the belt.
+- 1. Loosen motor plate adjustment bolts and move motor plate in order that the belts can easily slip into grooves on pulleys.
+Never pry, roll or force the belts over the rim of the pulley. - 2.
+Adjust the motor plate until proper tension is reached.
+For proper tension, a deflection of approximately 1/4" per foot of center distance should be obtained by firmly pressing the belt.
 Refer to Figure 3. - 3.
-Tighten the motor base nuts. - 4.
+Lock the motor plate adjustment nuts in place. - 4.
 Ensure pulleys are properly aligned.
 Refer to Figure 4.

-Tolerance
+Tolerance Center